dimitri-nicolo/calico/visibility/packetcapture.md

 This feature is in a technical preview stage.
 PacketCapture does not support:

-- Enhanced filtering by selecting protocols and specific ports
 - Capping a capture using either time or size
 - Storing traffic in pcapng traffic
 - Capturing traffic from a multi-nic setup